Reiner Stahel: Suppression of Warsaw uprising

 Despite his relatively limited role in suppressing the Warsaw uprising of 1944, Stahel was responsible for a series of crimes committed against Warsaw's civilians.
 On August 2, he ordered the killing of all men identified as actual or potential insurgents and taking civilian hostages to be used as human shields when assaulting insurgent positions.
 Testimonies of the soldiers of the 562nd Grenadier Division's Grenadier Regiment East Prussia 4 who arrived in Warsaw on August 3 show that Stahel gave them the order to "kill all men encountered, remove women and children, and burn houses."
 Moreover, Stahel ordered the execution of Polish prisoners held in Mokotów prison and officially sanctioned looting, allowing German soldiers to take anything they wanted from houses on fire.

 Romania

-On August 24, he was dispatched to Bucharest, where the German headquarters anticipated similar urban warfare; his troops attempted to occupy Romania's capital Bucharest on August 24, but they were repulsed by troops loyal to King Michael I. During this and the coming days, Romania switched sides, and the Red Army entered the city almost unopposed.
+On August 25, he was dispatched to Bucharest to replace General Alfred Gerstenberg, where the German headquarters anticipated similar urban warfare; his troops attempted to occupy Romania's capital Bucharest, but they were repulsed by troops loyal to King Michael I. On the same day, Romania declared war on the Axis.
+He was captured together with General Gerstenberg by Romanian soldiers at Gherghița on August 28.
+In the following days, the Red Army entered the city almost unopposed.

 On 20 September 1944, Stahel was arrested by the NKVD together with Field Marshal Ion Antonescu.
 Interrogated on his part in the Warsaw Uprising, he was imprisoned in the Soviet Union.
 The exact date of his death is a subject of controversy.

+Death

-According to Soviet sources, Stahel died on 30 November 1952 in Vladimir central transfer prison.
-However, other sources mention that Stahel died in 1955 in the Voikovo officer prison camp of a heart attack when he was informed of his possible transfer to Germany.
+According to initial Soviet sources, Stahel died on 30 November 1952 in Vladimir central transfer prison.
+However, recent sources confirm that Stahel died in 1955 in the Voikovo officer prison camp of a heart attack when he was informed of his possible transfer to Germany.
+This date is also confirmed by the gravestone in Russia (General Cemetery of the Chernzy/Cherntsy War Cemetery).